AdollaApp/Adolla/readme.md

 Easy to use web app to read Manga.

+## Features

+- Easy progress tracking
+- A light and dark theme
+- Multiple icons to pick from
+- Automatic backups every 12 hours
+- Lists to store manga in
+- A customizable reader
+- Standalone iOS support
+- Is a PWA
+- Easy navigation from anywhere in the app

 ## Setup

 To set this up, clone the repo.
 Navigate to the project root and install the relevant packages.
 This can be done with `npm install`.